 Our proposed technology, is a traffic and energy management program that promises emissions and energy savings at various levels of adoption.
 By providing feedback to individuals on how their choices affect system-level energy performance, and rewarding them for making energy-saving selections, the technology promises to measurably increase the energy efficiency of their decisions.
 Beyond the individual level, Tripod will offer participating companies the opportunity to participate in increasing transportation and energy performances that ultimately benefits them.
 Our technology could eventually help the government define and recommend industry standards, protocols, and benchmarks to improve system performance.

-Supporting Partners: Google, City of Boston, Massachusetts Planning Office, Massachusetts Bay Transportation Authority, Hubway.
+Supporting Partners: ARPA-e, City of Boston, Massachusetts Planning Office, Massachusetts Bay Transportation Authority, Hubway.

 F. Zhao, F. C. Pereira, R. Ball, Y. Kim, Y. Han, C. Zegras, and M. Ben-Akiva, “Exploratory analysis of a smartphone-based travel survey in Singapore,” Transportation Research Records: Journal of the Transportation Research Board, Volume 2494, 2016.